Lower fees than cards

 ACH transfers typically take up to 5 business days to fully settle.
 Once settlement completes, crypto is released immediately to your wallet.

 Crypto is not released until settlement completes.
 Once cleared, assets are delivered directly to the wallet you selected.
-There is no long-term custodial holding.

 Cancellation depends on your bank and the settlement stage.
 Once funds fully settle and crypto is released, the transaction cannot be reversed.